 Audio program! (check our CLE Programs page for live versions)

 Our Probate Litigation: Nuts and Bolts program takes an in-depth look at the pre-procedural rules, statutes, and major issues and areas of law that you need to handle when dealing with probate litigation.
 Since so much of probate litigation is the time leading up to actual trial, a large portion of the program will be focused on all of the actions, procedures and tasks you must know about, and accomplish, long before you get to trial.
-Then, towards the end of the day, you’ll get concrete advice regarding trial procedure and what to expect.
+You’ll also get concrete advice regarding trial procedure and what to expect.

-Our speakers will cover a multitude of procedural issues, statutes and case law that govern Probate Litigation, and will provide practical advice geared to helping you succeed before and at trial.
+Our speakers cover a multitude of procedural issues, statutes and case law that govern Probate Litigation, and provide practical advice geared to helping you succeed before and at trial.

 The recording date for this program is April 13, 2018.

 Do you want to improve your public speaking skills?
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10% off).
 It is also available on Amazon in Kindle and paperback versions.

 - Probate Code – look to underlying cause of action

 - Local Rules